chris-sanders/chris-sanders.github.io/_posts/2018-05-05-block-device-in-containers.md

 LXD Provides [documentation][device configuration] on configuring devices for LXD containers.
 For this configuration, you'll need to pass through the block devices, loop devices, and loop-control.
+Additionally, several allowances need to be made for modifying the block devices.
+This will remove much of the isolation that a container normally provides.
+In this case the container is not being used for security reasons so that's fine but be aware if using a similar setup for other use cases.

 The profile I'm using for this is:

 ```yaml
 config: